This post was originally published in August 2018 and was updated in August 2021.

 Spyderco Manix 2

 The Manix 2 has a 3.37-inch leaf-shaped blade, which some enjoy better.
-The steel varies depending on the model you opt for, but the G-10 is S30V.
+The steel varies depending on the model you opt for, but the latest with Cobalt Blue FRCP scales has the new SPY27 steel.
 It also uses a ball-bearing lock, which is easy to use with one hand and very secure.
 Unlike the PM2 to a certain extent, this knife is completely ambidextrous.

-I am quite fond of the lightweight version, which won the Most Innovative American Design at Blade Show 2010.
+The lightweight version also won the Most Innovative American Design at Blade Show 2010.
 For a relatively cheap price, you can get a solid slicer made in America with some innovative locks and materials.
 Yep, one of the best.

 The knives on this list are mostly classics that have been around for a long time and have earned their reputation.
 However, the SpydieChef is the one major exception.